tryabin/Tracking-Game/README.md

 * The goal is to keep the small red circle, representing the mouse cursor, inside the bigger blue circle while the LEFT mouse button is held down.
 * The bigger red circle will move left to right randomly.
 * The mouse control is inverted, to mimic how a target would move in an FPS game.
-* After 5 seconds, the game pauses and a score id displayed, representing the percentage of frames when the target was hit.
+* After 5 seconds, the game pauses and a score is displayed, representing the percentage of frames when the target was hit.
 The score is also recorded in a file called "score_history.txt"